jlegatheaux/RC2020-assignments/assignment-3/README.md

 ### Output statistics

-It is mandatory that your program collects the following informations:
+It is mandatory that your programs (delivery 1 and delivery 2 clients) ust collect and output the following statistics:

-Time elapsed to complete the full transfer (in seconds)
+- Time elapsed to complete the full transfer (in seconds)

-Total number of bytes downloaded (in bytes)
+- Total number of bytes downloaded (in bytes)

-End-to-end average bitrate of the full transfer (in bytes/sec)
+- End-to-end average bitrate of the full transfer (in bytes/sec)

-Number of requests performed by the client during the file transfer
+- Number of requests performed by the client during the file transfer

-Optional: average size of the payload of each HTTP reply (in bytes)
+- Optional: average size of the payload of each HTTP reply (in bytes)

-Optional: average time spent in each request/reply (in milliseconds)
+- Optional: average time spent in each request/reply (in milliseconds)

 Use the following output format (where the values are only indicative):